A CTG team member shares her experience of balancing work and family in a conflict-affected country

 Despite this, we can be a family and that is what is most important.
 I’ve worked in a number of sectors in multiple countries around the world and my desire to work was no different when we moved to Sudan.

-Trusted to balance family and work
+Trusted to balance work and family

 Time spent with my child goes by so quickly and I would never give it up.
 In this situation there aren’t that many people who can provide assistance in caring for children.
 This is a challenging location, but I get the support I need to deliver as both an employee and as a mother.